The VMOSA Strategic Analysis Framework: A Simple Summary

 Stage 5: Action Plans (Tactics)

-The last step of the VMOSA/T process is the creation of sub-action plans (AKA Tactics) that detail how the organization will make each strategy happen.
-Each action plan should be fairly detailed and include timelines for achievement.
+The last step of The VMOSA Strategic Analysis Framework process is the creation of action plans (AKA Tactics).
+These action plan detail how the organization will make each strategy happen.
+Organizations should create fairly detailed action plans that include timelines for achievement.
 In many organizations program or project management teams may own these action plans.

 An example of an action plan for our fictional car company’s strategy to create a franchise dealer network in urban India could include: “Hire strategic leader, structure franchisee legal terms and market opportunity”, or similar.

-This framework has some flaws, but isn’t too bad of a way to start thinking about how to design then achieve a strategy within your organization.You can also use it to create a personal strategy for your self.
+The VMOSA Strategic Analysis Framework has some flaws, but isn’t too bad of a way to start thinking about how to design then achieve a strategy within your organization.You can also use it to create a personal strategy for your self.

 Once tactics have been identified, organizations need to go through a cost benefit prioritization approach to decide which to implement.
-To really be effective strategy needs to include more analysis than is shown in this model, not just of internal but also of external factors and expectations for the future.
+To really be effective, strategy needs to include more analysis than is shown in this model.This analysis needs to consider both internal and external factors and expectations for the future.

-In addition, models like this should be used at an organizational or system level if they are to create most value.
+In addition, models like this should be used at an organizational or system level to create the most value.
 If they’re done at sub-levels, then silos may pursue their own goals, not organization goals.

 Overall it’s a useful tool, but more as general guidance around some of the through processes of strategy than anything else.

-This post is not based on any specific books, but has been informed by a mix of work related experience and sources from around the internet.
+This post is not based on any specific books.
+We have written it based on a mix of work related experience and sources from around the internet.
 University of Kansas have written an interesting summary of the framework as part of their Community Tool Box.
 It focuses on the creation of a public health intervention.
 You can read more here.